NeelRoshania/address_verification/README.md

-# celery-template
+# address_verification
-A template to manage workflows using a distributed task queue system
+A project to support address verification and normalization

 Features
 - TBD